crate/crate/docs/concepts/resiliency.rst

 operations <concept-atomicity>` and :ref:`eventual consistency
 <concept-consistency>` at the row level.
 See also :ref:`concept-clustering`.

-Eventual consistency is the trade-off that CrateDB makes in exchange for high- availability that can tolerate most hardware and network failures.
+Eventual consistency is the trade-off that CrateDB makes in exchange for high-availability that can tolerate most hardware and network failures.
 So you may observe data from different cluster nodes temporarily falling very briefly out-of-sync with each other, although over time they will become consistent.

 For example, you know a row has been written as soon as you get the ``INSERT